HouseFire Publishing Circa 2011 -2012

 MARIKA HASKINS eats ice cream, like a lot, along with tasty treats, sweetsie noshes, & snackadoodles.
 Most mornings she will even refuse to have coffee without a coffee yum yum.
 Oh, yeah, she eats those too.
 Coffee yum yums.

 MAURICE ALEXANDER BURFORD, many years ago, to better look like a Unicorn, affixed a pointed wooden cap on his head.
 He never really recovered from that.
-Leaving Baltimore behind by stowawaying on a moving van headed to who knows where (here), he ended up here by pretending to be one of the hardest working Baltimore movers.
+Leaving Baltimore behind by stowawaying on a moving van headed to who knows where (here), he ended up here by pretending to be one of the established family operated Baltimore movers employees.
 But he didn't fool anyone.
 Nor did he care providing that he needed no explanation or excuse for his Baltimore accent.
 Do you know that accent?
 He uses is whenever anyone questions his story about arriving here in a moving van.
 He shows them his biceps as if that's proof he could pass for a moving company employee.
 But he can't help himself when anyone references Baltimore.
 So don't do that.

 KIRA CLARK once, as a young child, wanted to know if she could unroll a roly poly the way she could make a roly poly roll up just by touching it.
 When she tried this, however, she ended up killing the roly poly by ripping its body in half to expose a green, snot-like substance.
 Now Kira has an uncanny ability to understand—because of this event—how immensely powerful her own hands are, as well as how fragile all of life is.
 She looks at your face and knows she could crush it with her hands if she wanted to, but she is not going to because she just wants to cradle your snot-like filled body, and even if you have just woken up and your face looks puffy and ugly, all she wants to do is kiss it, to feel the meeting of her powerful lips on your pathetic skin.